Q: What is Amazon WorkSpaces?

 Q: How will Amazon WorkSpaces be protected from malware and viruses?

-You can install your choice of anti-virus software on your users’ WorkSpaces.
+A: You can install your choice of anti-virus software on your users’ WorkSpaces.
 The Plus bundle options offer users access to anti-virus software, and you can find more details on this here.
-If you choose to install your own anti-virus software, please ensure that it does not block UDP port 4172, as this will prevent users connecting to their WorkSpaces.
+If you choose to install your own anti-virus software, please ensure that it does not block UDP port 4172 for PCoIP and UDP port 4195 for WSP, as this will prevent users connecting to their WorkSpaces.

 Q: How do I remove a user’s access to their Amazon WorkSpace?